 Telephone: 01206 212128

-Local Community Zone Team - Zone 1
+Local Community Zone Team - Neighbourhood 1

 Zone Teams, employed by Colchester Borough Council, serve the needs of local communities.
 They work to improve local streets through cleaning, litter picking, emptying litter and dog bins and carrying out street-based maintenance.
 They provide environmental education, support, advice and enforcement to encouraging positive behaviour change and support local communities as part of consultation work and help coordinate and promote community events.